 Parent notes may be written to excuse a student from Phys.
 Ed. class for 1-2 days.
 For longer than 2 days, a Doctor’s note is required stating the reason for the excuse and the dates the student is excused.
 SPORTS INJURIES

 All sports injuries and all medical notes must be submitted to the health office within 24 hours of the injury.
 The time limit for submitting insurance claims forms is 90 days from the date of injury.SPORTS PHYSICALS

 All student athletes must have a sports physical completed within 365 days of the first practice of their sport.
 Forms are available from the list below.
 The packet must be filled out entirely.
 If there is information missing, the packet will be returned for completion.
 There is a two week time period for the physical to be cleared by the school physician.
 It is highly recommended to hand in the packet as soon as possible.PHYSICAL EXAMINATIONS FOR NEW STUDENTS AND 10TH GRADERS

 A physical examination form must be submitted within 30 days of entering Manchester Regional High School.
 If proof of the exam is not presented, the student may not be allowed in school until the physical exam is received.
 The exam for 10th grade students is recommended once during their high school years.GENERAL SCHOOL RECOMMENDATIONS

 Please do not send your child to school with a fever.
 A student should be twenty-four hours fever free, without the use of medication, before returning to school.
 If the student is put on an antibiotic, please keep your child home for twenty-four hours.
 If your child has a contagious illness (for example, strep throat, pink eye, mono) please let me know as soon as possible.

-Please contact us with any concerns or questions about the health of your student.
+Please contact me with any concerns or questions about the health of your student.
 INFLUENZA EDUCATIONAL CAMPAIGNS AND RESOURCES DON'T GET SIDELINED BY THE FLU